top of page

 Rethinking Tokyo

 I have visited Tokyo several times over the years.
-While being there, I learned several things about Japan that inspired me as a designer to start absorbing the surroundings and architecturally transformed them into design possibilities.
+While there, I learned several things about Japan that inspired me as a designer to start absorbing the surroundings and architecturally transforming them into design possibilities.
 The concept of the Rethinking Tokyo series focuses on the words “stress and people.”
 The visionary images depict places of freedom where people can be themselves.
-I began the ideation process in my sketchbook, where the design began to take shape.
+I began the ideation process in my sketchbook, where the design started to take shape.
 I employed various methods of digital imaging, including three-dimensional models and digital painting techniques to bring ideas to life.
 The images are created to resemble traditional ukiyo-e (woodblock print).

 Salarymen Park